mucommander/mucommander/package/readme.txt

 -----------------------

 New features:
-- Add support for SMBv2
+- Support SMBv2.
-- Add support for RAR 5+
+- Support RAR 5+.
-- New archive formats: RPM, cpio
+- New archive formats: RPM, cpio.
+- New 'Toggle terminal' action (defaults to F12) that shows/hides a new terminal view.

 Improvements:
 - Symbolic links are extracted properly from zip archives to the local file system.